Birla Mandir, Hyderabad

-Birla Mandir is a Hindu temple built on a 280 ft high hillock called Naubath Pahad also known as “Mohabat Pahad” in early days on a 13 acre plot in Hyderabad, Telangana, India.
+Birla Mandir is a Hindu temple built on a 280 ft high hillock called Naubath Pahad 13 acre plot in Hyderabad, Telangana, India.
+Naubat Pahad which was once also known as Band Rock so called because long ago all official communications from Mughals to the Nizams were proclaimed from this hill accompanied by music.

 The construction took ten years and was opened in 1976 by Swami Ranganathananda of Ramakrishna Mission.
 The temple was constructed by the Birla Foundation, which has also constructed several similar temples across India, all known as Birla Mandir.